phadkead/jobmatcher/README.md

 5. Spring REST webservices

 ## How it works
-Spring scheduler runs on startup and then every 10 mins to fetch latest data from given third party APIs: http://test.swipejobs.com/api/workers
+Spring scheduler runs on startup and then every 10 mins to fetch latest data from third party APIs: http://test.swipejobs.com/api/workers

 http://test.swipejobs.com/api/jobs